Orthogonalpub/modelica_simulation_mcp_server/README.md

+# Modelica MCP Server  -  INTERNAL TEST ONLY, WILL BE READY SOON ~~

 # Modelica MCP Server

 A Model Context Protocol server that provides modelica model simulation capabilities.
 This server enables LLMs to retrieve and process modelica related tasks.